Kenya Barris

-Kenya Barris (born August 9, 1973) is an American film and television writer, producer, director, and actor.
-He is best known as the creator of the ABC sitcom black-ish (2014–2022).
+Kenya Barris (born August 9, 1974) is an American film and television writer, producer, director, and actor.
+He is best known as the creator of the ABC sitcom Black-ish (2014–2022).

-Early life
+Early life and education

-Barris was born in Inglewood, California, the second of five children.
+Barris, the second-youngest among four siblings, was born to Tina, who worked as a real estate agent, and her former husband Patrick, who was a factory worker at General Motors.
+Barris grew up in Inglewood and Pacoima, California.
 He was named after the country of Kenya, which his father had visited.
 His parents divorced when he was a child.

-He is an alumnus of Clark Atlanta University.
+He is an alumnus of Clark Atlanta University where he started out studying medicine.

 Career

 Barris has created numerous television shows, including the critically acclaimed Black-ish.
 The award-winning series also has two spin-offs, Grown-ish and Mixed-ish, and a third potential spin-off Old-ish.
 He was a writer for The Game, Girlfriends, and Soul Food.
 Barris co-created and produced America's Next Top Model with Tyra Banks.
 He penned the film Girls Trip.
 He co-produced the 2019 film Little and co-wrote the screenplay for the 2019 theatrical release Shaft.

 In 2020, Barris made his acting debut in #BlackAF, a series he developed for Netflix, co-starring Rashida Jones and Iman Benson.
 In October 2020, Barris announced that he would write, produce, and direct a biopic on comedian Richard Pryor for MGM.

 Also in 2020, it was reported his production company, Khalabo Ink Society, was considering a deal with ViacomCBS.
 His company entered a multi-project development deal with Audible in 2021.

 In 2021, it was reported that Barris was developing a potential television series, Brown-ish, with Eva Longoria.

 In August 2022, it was announced that Barris would write and direct a modern remake of The Wizard of Oz.
+In January 2024, he confirmed that he finished penning the script for the film and announced that he is also in development on a modern remake of It's a Wonderful Life, with the intention to cast a person of color in the lead role of George Bailey.

+In August 2025, Barris faced controversy over a planned CBS sitcom set in post-wildfire Altadena, California.
+Local residents and commentators argued that the premise risked trivializing the devastation of the Eaton Canyon Fire, which killed dozens and displaced thousands.
+Some community members described the project as being in "poor taste," while others suggested it could bring attention to Altadena’s recovery if handled sensitively.
+The debate highlighted broader concerns about how mainstream entertainment portrays communities affected by disaster.